BA (Hons) Artist Blacksmithing

 Location: HLC's Holme Lacy Campus - Rural Crafts Centre and Hereford College of Arts - College Road Campus

 Application: UCAS course code W720

-This encourages applications from tenacious, motivated and creative individuals excited by the diverse and extensive possibilities of working in hot forged metal.
+The course encourages applications from tenacious, motivated and creative individuals excited by the diverse and extensive possibilities of working with hot forged metal.
 The programme focus is about challenging norms and bringing contemporary ideas to the rich tradition of blacksmithing.
 Consequently, there is particular emphasis on innovative thinking and skilled making.
 It encompasses a breadth of practice from architectural design to interior product and sculpture, all made from hot forged metal.
-Supported by excellent lecturers and technical support staff, students have access to the largest training-based forge in Europe based at the HLC’s Holme Lacy Campus.
+Supported by excellent lecturers and technical support staff, students have access to the largest training-based forge in Europe based at the HLC Holme Lacy Campus.
 A network of specialist workshops are available at HCA, where students extend their knowledge into such material areas as wood, ceramics, textiles and plastics.

 We enable our students to understand the connection between theoretical concepts and the practical concerns that drive contemporary forged metal design.
 This constantly evolving course is informed by current academic scholarship and the demands of a vibrant industry.
 The result: our graduates are defining and redefining the cultural position of forged metal design.

 You will develop your own personal vocabulary in hot forged metal by exploring and challenging the material and process.
 New and innovative ideas will be generated through critically reviewing personal research sources and an immersion in making work.
 A developing technical virtuosity in hot forging and metalworking technique will be central to resolving your quality designs into professionally produced and highly individual final outcomes.
 The BA (Hons) Artist Blacksmithing is recognised worldwide and is uniquely placed to be at the forefront of contemporary forged metalwork practice.

 Year One – Level 4: Investigative, Experimental and Analytical